Bug report #12371

 Hope the projection functionality would be robust in new versions.

-#3 Updated by Kun Zhang about 5 years ago
+#3 Updated by Kun Zhang over 5 years ago

 - File aedq.jpg added